WHAT IS DYSMENORRHOEA?

 Pain management is very important.

 Ask the patient to stay active and do regular physical exercise.

-Advice patient to use hot water bottle for fomentation during pain.
+Advice patient to use a hot water bottle for fomentation during pain.

-Patient should be advised to take healthy diet.
+The patient should be advised to take a healthy diet.

-Homoeopathic medicines like mag phos, dioscorea, sepia, pulsatilla, sabina, graphites, colocynth etc are few medicines which are very effective in treatment of dysmenorrhoea depending on the symptoms with which the patient presents.
+Homeopathic medicines like mag phos, dioscorea, sepia, pulsatilla, sabina, graphites, colocynth, etc are a few medicines that are very effective in the treatment of dysmenorrhoea depending on the symptoms with which the patient presents.

 DO’S AND DON’TS